malkaguillot/big_data_policy_2021/slides/0_overview.md

 ## Organizing the readings

-  - [Take a slot](https://github.com/MalkIPP/big_data_policy_2021/blob/main/students-presentations.md) for a <bcolor> paper presentation</bcolor> by:
+  - [Take a slot](https://docs.google.com/spreadsheets/d/1e4dDQDuJbImoBO9dWjGkpDOwDiZBpd2fddcO3PZb9IQ/edit?usp=sharing) for a <bcolor> paper presentation</bcolor> by:
-    - Modifying the `raw` version of the signing sheet on github [can be done directly on the platform]
+    - By group of 2
-    - This works as a small exercise on github!
+    - Indicate 1st, 2nd and 3rd choice for a presentation
     - You can contact me (*and are encourage to*) if you want to present a paper that is not on the list